StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 >
 > You can refresh a materialized view with async or manual refresh strategy via this command.
 However, you cannot refresh a single-table sync refresh materialized view via this command.

+You can cancel a refresh task by using the [CANCEL REFRESH MATERIALIZED VIEW](../sql-reference/sql-statements/data-manipulation/CANCEL%20REFRESH%20MATERIALIZED%20VIEW.md) statement.

 ### Check the execution status of a multi-table materialized view

 You can check the execution status of a multi-table materialized view via the following ways.